Google: Copyright infringement

 On March 20, 2024, Google was fined approximately $270 million by French regulators for using content from news outlets in France without proper disclosure to train its AI, Bard, now renamed Gemini, violating a previous commitment to negotiate content use transparently and fairly.

 U.S. government contracts

 Following media reports about PRISM, the NSA's massive electronic surveillance program, in June 2013, several technology companies were identified as participants, including Google.
-According to unnamed sources, Google joined the PRISM program in 2009, as YouTube in 2010.
+According to unnamed sources, Google joined the PRISM program in 2009.
 Google has worked with the U.S. Department of Defense (DoD) on drone software through the 2017 Project Maven that could be used to improve the accuracy of drone strikes.
 In April 2018, thousands of Google employees, including senior engineers, signed a letter urging Google CEO Sundar Pichai to end this controversial contract with the Pentagon.
 Google ultimately decided not to renew this DoD contract, which was set to expire in 2019.
 In 2022 Google shared a $9 billion contract from the Pentagon for cloud computing with Amazon, Microsoft, and Oracle.

+Google Nest hidden microphone incident

+In February 2019, a privacy incident involving the Google Nest Guard system went public.
+The controversy stemmed from the fact that Nest Guard, a security device that was part of the Nest Secure system, contained a hidden microphone that was not disclosed in any product specifications.
+It resulted in a public relations failure.